Elston Howard: Boston Red Sox (1967–1968)

-Later life and death
+Coaching career

+New York Yankees (1969–1979)

 Howard returned to the Yankees the following year, where he served as first-base coach from 1969 to 1979.
 He was the first black coach in the American League.
 The team won the AL pennant in 1976 and the World Series in 1977 and 1978.
 During a game against the Boston Red Sox at Fenway Park in June 1977, Howard and Yogi Berra were peacemakers during a dugout incident between Yankees player Reggie Jackson and Yankees manager Billy Martin.

 After Howard's coaching career ended, he became an administrative assistant with the Yankees; however, that position did not last long due to declining health.

+Death

 Howard was diagnosed with myocarditis, a rare heart disease that causes rapid heart failure.
 He was considering a heart transplant, but his condition quickly deteriorated.
 After staying a week at Columbia Presbyterian Hospital in New York City, Howard died of the heart ailment at age 51 on December 14, 1980.
 He was interred at George Washington Memorial Park in Paramus, New Jersey.

 Red Smith, a columnist for The New York Times, reacted by writing, "The Yankees' organization lost more class on the weekend than George Steinbrenner could buy in 10 years."